-- 1. Drain the fuel tank, fuel lines and carburetor float bowls. - Remove the empty fuel tank, pour a cup of SAE 10W30 or 20W40 motor oil in the tank, shake the tank to coat the inner surfaces thoroughly and drain off the excess oil.
-Reinstall the tank. - 3.
+- Fill the fuel tank with fuel and add fuel stabilizer (if available). - 2.
 Remove each spark plug, pour about one tablespoon of SAE 10W30 or 20W40 motor oil in each spark plug hole and reinstall the spark plugs.
 Turn the engine over several times (ground spark plug leads) to coat the cylinder walls with oil.